Posts tagged accessories

 At its heart, Good Karma is for my grandmother.
 She raised me in handmade clothes, with unconditional love, and shaped me in ways I didn’t fully understand until now.
 This brand is my way of carrying forward her legacy—making clothes with care and sharing that love with the world.

 Love all of that.
-Find Made By Good Karma at Jackalope Pasadena this April 26th & 27th at Central Park, Old Pasadena.
+Find Made By Good Karma at Pasadena ARTWalk this September 20th & 21st.

 Website: www.madebygoodkarma.com